Zachc0des/Zachc0des-Portfolio/Cisco Packet Tracer Study Guide.md

 The IP addresses are used to identify the devices on a network and allow devices to connect and transfer on a network</p1>
 <h2>Step 1 Configure the PC</h2>
 <P>In this step you will configure the PC for the wired Network</P>
+<h4> A) Click the PC in the Desktop Tab, Navigate to the Ip Configuration to verify that DHCP is enabled and the PC has reieved an IP address</h4>
+<p1>Select DHCP for the IP configuartion heading if you do not see an IP address for the IPv4 Address filed.
+Observe the process as the PC is reiveiwing an IP address from the DHCP Server</p1>
+<h4> B) Close IP configuration, in the Desktop tab click Command Prompt</h4>
+<h4> C) At the Prompt, Enter ipconfig/all to review the IPv4 addressing infomration from the DHCP server.
+The PC should have received an IPv4 Address in the 202.168.0.x range</h4>
+<h4>D) Test Connectivtiy to the Cisco.Srv from the PC.
+From the command prompt issue the commandm [img Cisco.srv.
+It may take a few econds for the ping to return, 4 replies should be received</h4>